cardoso-neto/Parsley/README.md

 Run `python main.py` with no args to test it;

-It will download the content three URLs listed on the [sample-links.txt](https://github.com/cardoso-neto/Parsley/blob/master/sample-links.txt) file;
+It will download the content of the three URLs listed on the [sample-links.txt](https://github.com/cardoso-neto/Parsley/blob/master/sample-links.txt) file;

 A JSON for each URL will be saved on the `./data/` folder with a sanitized version of URL as its filename.